Lifestyle

 “I’ve seen both my niece and nephew, as well as several kids of friends and acquaintances, develop respiratory issues and lifestyle diseases at a very young age.
 I am also seeing more of my friends with kids looking to move out of Delhi or out of the country to give their children a better quality of life.
 I am really no one to give anyone advice, this is simply my choice and a discussion that shouldn’t scare people or make them feel like they are being attacked.
 It is simply a reality of the times we are living in.”

 The Hyderabad-based 29-year-old has altered the approach to her personal style and is doing her bit to mitigate one of the biggest issues in the global fashion industry today: the loop of consumption that leads to textile waste, which eventually ends up in landfills.
 This propagator of a zero-waste wardrobe urges readers to find a renewed purpose for textiles, fabric scraps and clothing items left over from their pasts while savouring the nostalgia they hold, the same way that she has been doing.
-Raised in a family with an Army background, a baksa or trunk has held a significant place in Sehgal’s life; from packing her childhood mementoes when changing cities to storing clothing from her family’s closets, it has been a steadfast companion on her life journey.
-And, through her sustainable fashion label, The Baksa Project, and blog of the same name (thebaksaproject.in), she presents an easy example to follow and get in sync with the needs of the environment.
+A baksa or trunk has held a significant place in Sehgal’s life as she was raised in a family with an army background.
+From packing her childhood mementoes when changing cities to storing clothing from her family’s closets, it has been a steadfast companion on her life journey.
+And, through her sustainable fashion label, The Baksa Project, and blog of the same name (thebaksaproject.in), she presents an easy example of how to be in sync with the needs of the environment.

 “The word ‘baksa’ symbolises my personal and familial history — and the importance of valuing it.
 My baksa, right now, contains a lot of my mother’s and grandmother’s belongings that they deemed unusable — old saris, suits, tablecloths, hand-embroidered bedcovers, cushion covers, etc. I come from a family of collectors (read hoarders) and for that, I consider myself incredibly lucky.
 The oldest material in my baksa is my great-grandmother’s 50-year-old Banarasi brocade sari.
 Over the years, the sari has lost its sheen, but its beauty remains intact.”